 Your GPSies Notepad tracks have been imported into Favorites on AllTrails under Plan>>Favorites.

-If you wish to make your recordings private, you can do so by following these the steps here.
+If you wish to make your activities private, you can do so by following these steps here.

-You can access your recordings by following the steps here.
+You can access your activities by following the steps here.

 How do I set my profile to private?